 Dr. Dilaawar (Danny) Mistry, MD, MS, ATC, is Board Certified in Internal Medicine, a Certified Athletic Trainer, and has a Master of Science degree in Exercise Science.
-Dr. Mistry provides comprehensive, evidence-based, primary and sports medicine care for recreational and elite athletes, including a focus on integrative management of concussion and traumatic brain injury.
-His goal is to promote preventative health and wellness programs and to develop community educational programs to enhance health and athletic performance.
+He provides comprehensive, evidence-based, primary care sports medicine for recreational and elite athletes with an emphasis on holistic, preventative health to enhance well-being and athletic performance.
+He has a passion for the integrative management of sports and non-sports related concussion and traumatic brain injury in patients of all ages.

-He is a National Team Physician for USA Swimming, Chair of the Concussion Task Force for USA Swimming, is a Board Member of the Colorado MINDSOURCE Brain Injury Network, and past Chair of the Concussion Task Force in Grand Junction, Colorado.
-As part of his passion for teaching locally and nationwide, he also teaches Sports Medicine to the residents at the Family Medicine Department, UC Health, Fort Collins.
+He is a National Team Physician for USA Swimming, Chair of the Concussion Task Force for USA Swimming, and was a Board Member of the Colorado MINDSOURCE Brain Injury Network for the past 6 years.
+Prior to moving to Fort Collins, he was the Past Chair of the Concussion Task Force, Grand Junction, Colorado and was a Team Physician for the Grand Junction affiliate team of the Colorado Rockies.
+Prior to moving to Colorado 10 years ago, he was the Team Physician and Co-Medical Director, Department of Athletics, University of Virginia, during which he helped develop numerous Sports Medicine Programs for care of all Division 1 athletes, including a comprehensive Sports Cardiology Program in conjunction with Dr. Robert Battle, Head Team Cardiologist, Department of Athletics, University of Virginia.
+He has authored textbooks and articles in Sports Medicine and as part of his passion for teaching locally and nationwide, he teaches Sports Medicine to the residents at the Family Medicine Department, UC Health, Fort Collins.

-After directing the Rocky Mountain Hospital for Children Center for Concussion for 7 ½ years, Karen moved to Ft Collins where she privately consults with school districts to manage the Return to Learn (RTL) components of concussion management using the www.GetSchooledOnConcussions.com materials.
-She also continues to be a brain injury consultant for the Colorado Department of Education.
+After directing the Rocky Mountain Hospital for Children Center for Concussion for 7 ½ years, Karen moved to Ft Collins where she privately consults with school districts across the state and country to manage the Return to Learn (RTL) components of concussion management using the www.GetSchooledOnConcussions.com materials.

-Dr McAvoy and Dr Mistry work closely together at the Aasha Brain Clinic to provide comprehensive treatment for adults and students with acute concussion.
+Dr McAvoy and Dr Mistry work closely together at the Aasha Brain Clinic to provide comprehensive treatment for adults and students with acute and chronic concussion/brain injury. .

 Colorado In Motion is a multi-specialty physical therapy, occupational therapy, and industrial wellness health care partner in northern Colorado.
 The team of specialists have advanced training in postconcussion and whiplash associated disorders including vestibular rehabilitation, cervicogenic headaches, balance disorders, and persistent pain.
 The therapists are dedicated to providing valuable hands-on care that focuses on the unique needs of each patient and delivered in a caring supportive manner.